provocon/coremedia-pdf-filter/README.md

 ## Test

-When you make a call to your cae and the PDFFilter was successful integrated, you can see an HTTP-Response-Header, like this:
+When you issue a call to your CAE, and the PDF-Filter was successfully integrated, you can see an HTTP-Response-Header, like this:

 ```
 HTTP/1.1 200